KeLLs-Link/WEB-SOLUTION-IMPLEMENTATION-WITH-WORDPRESS/wordpress.md

 ![image](./screenshots/lsblk.png)

-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names are xvde, xvdf, xvdg.
+Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names are xvdb, xvdc, xvdd.

 ![image](./screenshots/lsdev.png)